Anveshembadi/Practice-Session/Daily Updates.md

 2. Went through Solving of errors with the help of  Ramesh.
 ## 03/12/2024
 1. Worked on Testing of cases and went through finding errors.
+## 04/12/2024
+1. Worked on Testing of cases and went through finding errors.
+2. Went through Solving of errors with the help of  Ramesh.